 Graphic design is the same.
 It has to have intent.
 Given enough time in Photoshop, anyone could produce a poster.
 But your intentions will be blurred.
 You will spend half your time clicking ‘undo’ and screaming at why you can’t edit that layer.
 It’ll take you fifteen times as long and be the result of pure luck because you haven’t asked any questions.

 Good designers respond.
-In the case of graphic design, the response is to careful inquiry into a client’s needs.
+In the case of graphic design, the response is to carefully enquire into a client’s needs.
 “Can I have a new logo?” followed by: “Sure I’ll knock one up,” has never ended well.
 What do you like about your current one.
 Where do you use it.
 What would you like it to express about your company.
 What do you actually do, for whom, and with whose help.
 Those are just a few starter quiz questions, and with a unified response from a client, we’re off.

 Don’t be tricked into thinking all the real work is done by your business development team on their away-day in Kettering.
 The brainstorm chart pulling in 18 different directions can’t just be passed to a designer to sprinkle glitter on.
 A strong, considered remit (and we can help you get to that point) then triggers a whole host of structural considerations for a designer, who incorporates aesthetic into utility.